matthewstanki/simple_form_js/README.md

 ## User Stories

-- I can add, subtract, multiply and divide two numbers.
+- I can login.
-- I can clear the input field with a clear button.
+- I can register.
-- I can keep chaining mathematical operations together until I hit the equal button, and the calculator will tell me the correct output.
+- All buttons and fill fields working.
+- Hints working if u having problem with register.

+## Future Plans
+- Build Database.
+- Save all actions in txt. files.

 ## Browser Support